verrazzano/docs/content/en/docs/setup/install/prepare/platforms/kind/kind.md

                 "service-account-signing-key-file": "/etc/kubernetes/pki/sa.key"
         extraMounts:
           - hostPath: /var/lib/docker/volumes/containerd/_data
-            containerPath: /var/lib/containerd #This is the location of the image cache inside the Kind container EOF
+            containerPath: /var/lib/containerd #This is the location of the image cache inside the kind container EOF

 </div>
 {{< /clipboard >}}

-**NOTE**: When using a private container registry or experiencing rate-limiting of container image pulls, refer to the [Kind documentation](https://kind.sigs.k8s.io/docs/user/private-registries/).
+**NOTE**: When using a private container registry or experiencing rate-limiting of container image pulls, refer to the [kind documentation](https://kind.sigs.k8s.io/docs/user/private-registries/).

 ## Install and configure MetalLB

-By default, Kind does not provide an implementation of network load balancers ([Services of type LoadBalancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/)).
+By default, kind does not provide an implementation of network load balancers ([Services of type LoadBalancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/)).
 [MetalLB](https://metallb.universe.tf/) offers a network load balancer implementation.

 To install MetalLB: